Do you want your own version of IndiKit?

 Risk Perception

-% of the target households perceiving a high likelihood of being severely affected by [specify the hazard]
+% of [specify target group] perceiving a high likelihood of being severely affected by [specify the hazard]

 How to Collect and Analyse the Required Data